RoonLabs/node-roon-api/README.md

 extension really wants to be connected to only 1 Roon Core, then you should using the [pairing](#pairing) functionality.

+## Pairing

+Pairing allows all Roon Cores on the network to show the extension in the Settings, but only allow one Roon Core to be "active" when speaking to this extension.
+This is needed when you are building an extension that is really meant to control a single Roon Core.

+For example, the [Roon extension for the Griffin Powermate USB knob](http://github.com/roonlabs/roon-extension-powermate) is an extension that modifies the volume of a zone when a USB knob is rotated.
+If you ran this extension on a network with multiple Roon Cores, it wouldn't know which Roon Core to control.

+With pairing, initial authorization of the extension will automatically pair that Roon Core with this extension.
+Future connections to the same Roon Core will auto-pair.
+If you then click 'Enable' on a second Roon core, the pairing will change to the second Roon Core and the knob will begin to control it instead.
+If you then look at the first Roon Core, the authorization still exists, but instead of seeing an "Enable" button, the user will see a "Pair" button, which will move the pairing back to the first Roon Core.

+This system, on a network with 1 Roon Core is very simple and completely transparent.
+But on a network with multiple Roon Cores, it provides a mechanism that is easy to activate, while relieving the extension author of the responsibility of having to create a user interface to select a Roon Core.

 ## Services